-- 12. The Checklist refers as appropriate to specific parts of the University's extensive webpages on data protection and other pages containing University policies and guidance of relevance to this compliance area. - 13.
-Advice may be sought from the Information Compliance Office (data.protection@admin.cam.ac.uk).
-Advice can be given not only on legal compliance matters, but also on the practical scope of the actions within a particular departmental context and/or on creating plans about how to tackle them. - 14.
-Online briefing sessions about the Checklist are being held in spring 2023; details of these are being circulated separately.
+11. The Checklist refers as appropriate to specific parts of the University's extensive webpages on data protection and other pages containing University policies and guidance of relevance to this compliance area.

+- 12. Advice may be sought from the Information Compliance Office (data.protection@admin.cam.ac.uk).
+Advice can be given not only on legal compliance matters, but also on the practical scope of the actions within a particular departmental context and/or on creating plans about how to tackle them. - 13.
+Online briefing sessions about the Checklist, as in previous years, are being held in spring 2024; details of these are being circulated separately.